Skip to content

 Peninsula Conservation Area

 This Conservation Area covers the historic heart of the city centre and is where it all started.
 The buildings are set on a distinctive piece of raised, flat land defined by the bend of the River Wear.
-The area is covers the outer river gorge, the historic and modern river crossing points, the Market Place, Elvet Riverside development, and Dunelm House.
+The area covers the outer river gorge, the historic and modern river crossing points, the Market Place, Elvet Riverside development, and Dunelm House.
 It also includes the castle and cathedral area contained within the medieval castle walls, the steep sided gorge, woodland, and the associated features.

 Appraisals